Shrewsbury and Telford Hospital NHS Trust: History

-Services
+Facilities and services

 The Trust’s main service locations are the Princess Royal Hospital in Telford and the Royal Shrewsbury Hospital, which together provide 99% of its activity.
 Both hospitals provide a wide range of acute hospital services including accident & emergency, outpatients, diagnostics, inpatient medical care, trauma and orthopaedics and critical care.
 Currently inpatient general and vascular surgery is provided at the Royal Shrewsbury Hospital.
 In patients paediatrics, gynaecology and consultant-led obstetrics are provided from the Princess Royal Hospital Site.
 Alongside services at the Princess Royal Hospital, Telford and the Royal Shrewsbury Hospital, the Trust also provides community and outreach services such as Consultant-led outreach clinics (including the Wrekin Community Clinic at Euston House in Telford); Midwife-led units at Ludlow, Bridgnorth and Oswestry; Renal dialysis outreach services at Ludlow Hospital; Community services including midwifery, audiology and therapies.

 The trust has long had difficulty running A&E services on both sites, and in October 2019 Matt Hancock authorised the controversial reorganisation.
 The emergency department in Telford will be downgraded to an urgent care centre, and all the emergency services will be transferred to Shrewsbury.
 In 2017, £312 million of national funding was allocated to facilitate the work involved.
 The outline case for the reconfiguration was finally approved in August 2022.

 In May 2022 the daily operational costs of 1.3m per day put significant financial pressures on the trust who was also struggling to fill about 600 vacant staff positions.